tumaer/SciML/_sources/lecture/introduction.md

     - Polynomial Curve Fitting a special case
     - Wasteful of training data, and tends to overfit
     - Bayesian approach less prone to overfitting
-- Information theory, and more specifically the concept of entropy, is the vehicle with which we can quantify just how valuable an added datapoint is to us.

 ## Further References